 Mall interior (top), red outlined arrow shows the direction to walk for the Information Desk, green arrow shows the direction to walk for the lockers, view towards the hallway where the lockers are (bottom left), a couple folks walking towards the lockers (bottom right).
 Photos: Stand Hiestand

-Head past the Burger King to seek out the Information Desk.
+Head past the Burger King to seek out the Information Desk (top left).
+Keep walking straight towards the moving walkway (top right).
+Take the moving walk way to the next floor up (bottom).
 Photo: Stand Hiestand

 C) Put your luggage in the lockers